 The average salary in this region for graduates with actuarial mathematics degrees is $82,287.

-In preparation for the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS) exams, students study a variety of topics including:
+In preparation for the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS) exams and required educational experiences, actuarial mathematics students study a variety of topics including:

-The curriculum reflects the interdisciplinary nature of actuarial work and was also developed in close cooperation with the Meehan School of Business.
+In addition, students complete coursework on Bayesian Statistics and Generalized Linear Models.
+Statistical software is used throughout the curriculum to prepare for the increasing technology demands in the field.
+The actuarial mathematics curriculum reflects the interdisciplinary nature of actuarial work and was developed in close cooperation with the Meehan School of Business.
 Students complete required courses in finance, economics and accounting taught by full-time business faculty.

 Over the past year, there have been 4,008 job postings in New England that require an actuarial mathematics degree.
 And according to Burning Glass Technologies, the field is expected to grow by 18% in the Boston area and by nearly 23% nationwide.